Enter a search term to filter FAQs below.

 will Holland City Fiber include bundled services like phone and TV?

 Participating internet service providers would have the choice of providing bundled packages.
 With these service providers, residents may opt for a bundled package, or purchase services separately.
 HBPW does not bundle broadband internet with phone or TV.
 For these “Over-the-Top” services, residents would have the freedom to choose virtually any streaming service (Netflix, Hulu, Amazon, etc) or voice-over-IP service (Vonage, Ooma, and many others) they want to fulfill those needs using their internet connection.

 How fast is fiber?

 Service will be offered up to 10 gigabits per second through HBPW service options, though other providers may offer other speeds.
 The plan is for the base service offering to be 1 gigabit per second.
 This speed will efficiently serve our community’s network needs today and into the future.

 What about my privacy? will there be any difference between being on this network and my current provider’s network?

 What about my security? will there be any difference between being on this network and my current provider’s network?

 Our network security protocols are maintained and updated regularly to meet or exceed industry standards.
 The security of our network is equal to or better than the security provided by other networks.

 What areas would be included in Holland City Fiber?

-Holland City Fiber would be available to all residents and businesses within the Holland city limits.
-The proposed millage would be limited to properties in city limits as well.
+Holland City Fiber will be available to all residents and businesses within the Holland city limits.
+The proposed millage will be limited to properties in city limits as well.